 Master of Divinity Program

-This course in the Old Testament offers students a thorough understanding of three key issues: historical background, literary analysis, and theological message.
+This course in the Old Testament offers students a thorough understanding of three key issues.

 THS 600: Systematic Theology I (3 Credits)